dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 - Revocation does not need to be "solved", for the public Web PKI.
 We have the solution.
 - Short-lived certificates are the solution for revocation in the public Web PKI
 - We have good-enough browser-mediated revocation for the Web PKI in all browsing engines, right now.
-- We do not need another marginally better CRL compression scheme for the Web PKI.
-Please stop publishing them.
+- Revocation in the Web PKI will not be "fixed" by a marginally better CRL compression scheme.
 - Other PKIs may have other needs and potential solutions.
 Not all PKIs are the Web PKI.
 - We need to keep reducing certificate lifetimes.